jqhoogland/rationalia-starter/LW/Concepts/Conflict vs Mistake.md

 A **mistake theorist** thinks problems are primarily due to mistakes.
 If only we knew how to run society better, there would be less problems.
 Jeremy Bentham was more of a mistake theorist: he thought producing a formula by which we could calculate the quality of social interventions would help improve society.

-[[Humans are not automatically strategic|Humans are not automatically strategic]] is a mistake theory of human (ir)rationality.
+[[Humans are not automatically strategic]] is a mistake theory of human (ir)rationality.
 Things are hard.
 If people are doing something dumb, it's probably because they don't know better.

 [The Elephant in the Brain](https://www.lesswrong.com/posts/BgBrXpByCSmCLjpwr/book-review-the-elephant-in-the-brain) is more like a conflict theory of human (ir)rationality.
 Apparent irrationality is attributed mainly to humans not actually wanting what they think they want.